oktadev/okta-blog/_source/_posts/2021-09-24-java-records.md

 author: jimena-garbarino
 by: contractor
 communities: [java]
-description: "Java Records support in Spring WebFlux Microservices and Spring Data MongoDB Access"
+description: "Want to use Java's new records?
+Check out this showcase of Java Records support in Spring WebFlux and Spring Data MongoDB."
 tags: [java-records, java, api, mongodb, rest, microservices]
 tweets:
 - ""